RadioPotin/snowcrash42/level10/Ressources/README.md

 We reduced output for clarity's sake, but the main information here is:
 1. the `socket` system call is used to establish connection to host
-2. the `access` system call is used to check rights before openng file
+2. the `access` system call is used to check rights before opening file

 #### strace